Plan Your Backpacking Trip

 - All campsites must be shared.

 - Whenever possible, use the backcountry latrine provided at campsites.
 If you do need to relieve yourself while you are hiking move away from water, campsites, and trails.
 Deposit solid human waste in holes dug 2-3 inches deep.
 Cover and disguise the hole when finished.
-Pack out toilet paper and sanitary products.
+Pack out sanitary products.

 - Build fires only at designated fire rings.
 The fire rings at each site have been installed to minimize fire danger.
 If you choose to have a fire, it is your responsibility to guarantee that the fire is 100% put out.